Valentine’s Day in Japan (2026 Guide): Trends, Gifts & Date Ideas

 In Japan, visiting shrines to pray for love and happiness is a time-honoured tradition.
 Some shrines are especially known for granting blessings in love.

 For example, the Imado Shrine in Tokyo is famous for matchmaking and is believed to help build lasting relationships.
-Hikawa Shrine in Saitama is popular with women seeking success in love, while Koi no Ki Shrine in Fukuoka is dedicated to the god of love and offers blessings for both new and existing relationships.
+Hikawa Shrine in Saitama is popular with women seeking love success, while Koi no Ki Shrine in Fukuoka is dedicated to the god of love and offers blessings for both new and existing relationships.

 These shrines offer spiritual connections and a deeper understanding of Japan’s traditions surrounding love.